The Story Behind The Worst Measles Outbreak In The European Union

 It's the same hospital where Ioana, the 10-year-old daughter of Liliana Czegledi, died last April.

 Czegledi watches the neighborhood children play outside her front yard.
 Her own daughter could not eat or walk on her own.
+She would push the girl's wheelchair around the yard.

 She wipes away tears and pulls out a photograph of Ioana, a rosy-cheeked girl with feathery blond hair.
 In the photo, she's laughing as she sits in an oversized, custom-built stroller.